 Fees are charged on a variable basis, depending on the level of care required and the financial capacity of the residents.
-Average monthly fees per resident are £3,169 with the lowest being £2,102 and the highest £3,661.
+Average monthly fees per resident are £3,209 with the lowest being £2,545 and the highest £3,803.
 Where possible, the Trust assists residents in obtaining local authority and other external funding to meet the costs of these fees.
-Three residents received local authority funding in 2018 and the annual average level of local authority funding for these residents was £28,882 in 2018 (£26,070 in 2017).
+Three residents received local authority funding in 2019 and the annual average level of local authority funding for these residents was £29,352 in 2019 (£28,882 in 2018).

 The Trust has a policy of continuing to care for residents even if they are in financial difficulties.
 The Trust has adopted a policy of building up reserves in order to subsidise residents in financial need in the future.
-A large legacy was received during the year and the Trust has therefore decided not to raise fees despite increasing costs.
+A large legacy was received during the year and the Trust decided not to raise fees despite increasing costs, although a fee increase will be applied in 2020.